 Our certificate of incorporation contains a waiver of the corporate opportunities doctrine for NantWorks, LLC and its affiliates, which includes our Chairman and Chief Executive Officer, and therefore covered persons have no obligations to make opportunities available to us.

-Immediately following this offering, NantWorks, which is controlled by our Chairman and Chief Executive Officer, and its affiliates, will beneficially own approximately 58.1% of the voting power of our common stock based on (i) the conversion of \$40.0 million in aggregate principal amount plus accrued and unpaid interest on the NantOmics Note into 2,899,297 shares of our common stock on June 1, 2016 at the initial public offering price of \$14.00 per share, (ii) the purchase of approximately \$5.0 million of shares in this offering by entities affiliated with Dr. Patrick Soon-Shiong, (iii) no purchase of shares of common stock from an existing stockholder pursuant to the Put Agreement and (iv) no exercise of the underwriters' option to purchase additional shares, each as described elsewhere in this prospectus.
-Additionally, one of our other directors, Mark Burnett, is an affiliate of NantWorks by virtue of his appointment as a board member to NantBioScience, Inc., an entity controlled by NantWorks, in May 2016.
+Immediately following this offering, NantWorks, which is controlled by our Chairman and Chief Executive Officer, and its affiliates, will beneficially own approximately % of our common stock (assuming (i) the midpoint of the price range and the number of shares offered by us in this offering as set forth on the cover page of this prospectus remain the same, (ii) no exercise of the underwriters' option to purchase additional shares, (iii) the purchase of \$ million of shares in this offering described elsewhere in this prospectus, (iv) the conversion of certain indebtedness described elsewhere in this prospectus and (v) no purchase of shares of common stock from an existing stockholder pursuant to the Put Agreement described elsewhere in this prospectus).
+Additionally, one of our other directors, Mark Burnett, is expected to become an affiliate of NantWorks upon his appointment as a board member to one or more entities controlled by NantWorks or Dr. Soon-Shiong.